 At the Heart of Tsë Lhts’ënc’il Nec’igekh Be Yikh is the Youth

-Tsë Lhts’ënc’il Nec’igekh Be Yikh offers a culturally safe place for youth to feel connected and whole
+Tsë Lhts’ënc’il Nec’igekh Be Yikh offers a culturally safe place for you to feel connected and whole

-Open to youth, ages 12-29 of all gender expressions who are seeking healing, support, and guidance.
+Our 2026 sessions are open to youth, ages 19-29 of all gender expressions who are seeking healing, support, and guidance.
 Four month programs will be tailored to ages within a 4-5 year range.

 Our Name